Maryland's rich equestrian heritage evokes a variety of traditions

 Horse trials and shows

-Maryland Combined Training Association (MCTA) Horse Trials, May 5-6, Cockeysville (Baltimore County) – Held at Shawan Downs (Shawan and Falls roads), this nationally-recognized event – one of the oldest in the U.S. – marks its 40th anniversary this year.
-It features novice through advanced levels of competition that showcase endurance, dressage and jumping
+Maryland Combined Training Association (MCTA) Horse Trials, May, Cockeysville (Baltimore County) – Held at Shawan Downs on Shawan and Falls Roads, this nationally-recognized, long-time event features novice through advanced levels of competition that showcase endurance, dressage, and jumping.

-Fair Hill Recognized Horse Trials, May, Elkton (Cecil County) – Held at Saw Mill Field by the county fairgrounds (off Route 273), this "triathlon for horses" is a competition that spans three phases: dressage; cross-country; and stadium jumping.
-(Dressage refers to a horse's capacity for precision moves and communication with the rider.)
-Admission is free.
-Approximately 200 horses, mainly from the mid-Atlantic region, compete in an event recognized by the U.S. Equestrian Federation.
-Olympic equestrians Phillip Dutton and Boyd Martin are expected to participate.
+Fair Hill Recognized Horse Trials, May, Elkton (Cecil County) – Held at Saw Mill Field by the county fairgrounds off Route 273, this "triathlon for horses" is a competition that draws over 200 horses from the Mid-Atlantic region and spans three phases: dressage (a horse's capacity for precision moves and communication with the rider), cross-country, and stadium jumping.
+Admission is free, and Olympic riders are expected to be in attendance, so there's really no reason not to come!

 Over fifty years ago, in 1962, Maryland designated jousting as the state's official sport.
-Two upcoming tournaments on the Maryland Jousting Tournament Association schedule are: Double Header Joust, May 5 in Glen Arm (Baltimore County), and the Founder's Day Joust, in June, at the same location.
-Call 717-382-4589 for details.
+Upcoming tournaments are listed on the Maryland Jousting Tournament Association website.

 Assateague Island National Seashore (Maryland portion in Worcester County) – Assateague's wild horses are descendants of domestic animals that have reverted to a wild state.
-Their ancestors are likely horses brought from the mainland to barrier islands such as Assateague in the late 1600s.
-It was a way for owners of these horses to avoid fencing laws and livestock taxation.
+Their ancestors were likely horses brought from the mainland to barrier islands such as Assateague in the late 1600s as a way for owners to avoid fencing laws and livestock taxation.
 Visitors to this scenic natural habitat, a short distance from Ocean City, should view these horses from a distance.

-Belair Mansion and Stable Museum, Bowie (Prince George's County) – Built in 1907, the stable is where Belair Stud operated until 1957.
-Between 1923 and 1953, Belair Stud horses won 631 races.
+Belair Mansion and Stable Museum, Bowie (Prince George's County) – Built in 1907, the stable was operated by Belair Stud until 1957.
+Samuel Ogle, a provincial governor or Maryland credited with introducing organized Thoroughbred racing in North America, established Belair Stud as an American Thoroughbred horse-racing stable and breeding farm in 1747, and between 1923 and 1953, Belair Stud horses won 631 races.
 (Five of these horses are in the National Museum of Racing and Hall of Fame.)
-Samuel Ogle, a provincial governor or Maryland, established Belair Stud as an American Thoroughbred horse-racing stable and breeding farm in 1747.
-He is credited with introducing organized Thoroughbred racing in North America.

 Days End Farm Horse Rescue (DEFHR), Woodbine (Howard County) – This nonprofit rescue and rehabilitation center shelters 50 to 70 horses at any given time.
-It has taken in more than 1,750 horses since its founding in 1989; 94 percent of those horses were eventually adopted and moved to permanent homes.
+Since its founding in 1989, it has taken in more than 1,750 horses, 94 percent of which were eventually adopted and moved to permanent homes.
 DEFHR uses volunteer adult and youth trainers to help with the rehabilitation of horses on-site, and in some instances, off-site.
-Horses available for adoption are listed on the DEFHR web site.View more Insiders Guides
+Horses available for adoption are listed on the DEFHR website.View more Insiders Guides